-Using the knowledge you picked up in the Intermediate tutorial, create two tables called “Telephone Numbers” and “Contacts”.
+Using the knowledge you picked up in the intermediate tutorial, create two tables called Telephone Numbers and Contacts.
 The former is a simple 1-column table comprised of just telephone numbers.
 The latter is also a simple table with first name, last name, and maybe some basic company details.

-Here’s a look at our new “Telephone Numbers” table:
+Here’s a look at our new Telephone Numbers table:

-…and here’s a look at the new “Contacts” table:
+…and here’s a look at the new Contacts table:

 Start by creating a table reference from the Telephone Numbers table to the Contacts table.
-Do not Save yet!
+Do not save yet!

-At this stage, we have created a 1:N Relation between both tables.
-Now, we will turn on the composition feature:
+At this stage, we have created a 1:N relation between both tables.

-Select the newly dragged-and-dropped Contacts field.
+- 1.Select the newly dragged-and-dropped Contacts field.

-In the Composition field, select Yes.
+- 2.In the Composition field, select Yes.

 A peek at the new data model shows a distinctly different visualization:

-In this composition relationship, the Contacts table is now a “super table” with the Telephone Numbers “sub-table” fully integrated within it.
+In this composition relationship, the Contacts table is now a super-table with the sub-table Telephone Numbers fully integrated within it.

-Due to this new composition relationship, when a record in a supertable (Contacts) is deleted, then any associated records in the sub-table (Telephone Numbers) are also deleted.
+Due to this new composition relationship, when a record in a super-table Contacts is deleted, then any associated records in the sub-table Telephone Numbers are also deleted.